Brian Laundrie’s parents ‘grieving privately’; cause of death still undetermined, lawyer says - NewsBreak

 Bertolino also confirmed reports that there would be no funeral service for Laundrie.

-Bertolino said his parents, Chris and Roberta Laundrie, were currently “grieving privately in Florida” with their daughter Cassie.Brian Laundrie’s remains given to anthropologist, lawyer says
+Bertolino said his parents, Chris and Roberta Laundrie, were currently “grieving privately in Florida” with their daughter Cassie.Brian Laundrie’s sister and her family threatened, police records show

 After more than a month of searching, authorities located Laundrie’s remains and other evidence on Oct.
 20 at the Carlton Reserve, a nearly 25,000-acre preserve in Sarasota County, Florida.
 The remains were identified using Laundrie’s dental records.
-They were found alongside some personal items, including a backpack, dry bag and a notebook, which experts believe could provide further clues.
+They were found alongside some personal items, including a backpack, dry bag and a notebook, which experts believe could provide further clues.‘Highly suspicious:’ How cadaver dogs missed skeletal remains while searching for Brian Laundrie at Carlton Reserve

 “If that notebook contained, for example, information that could have been admissions, it could be projecting blame or rationalization, all that information could help in the determination,” former FBI profiler Jim Clemente told CNN on Thursday .